How Our 2024 Presidential Model Works—And How You Can Use It Too

 What are the electoral vote totals?

 This is the projection of the final electoral count based on the given assumptions; it is a mathematical allocation based on the candidates’ respective odds across the states and the states’ electoral votes.
-For example, if Minnesota is “Lean Democratic,” Biden will receive six electoral votes (as “Lean” we’ve determined means it’s about 60/100 odds that the Democrat wins that race and Minnesota has ten electoral votes) and Trump will receive four electoral votes.
-“Safe” is multiplied by 0.99, “Likely” is multiplied by 0.85, “Lean” is multiplied by 0.6, “Toss-Up” by 0.5.
-Once all states’ presidential races have been split in this way, we round down to the nearest full electoral vote.
+For example, if a state with ten electoral votes gives Harris 87% odds of winning, Harris will receive about nine electoral votes there (87% multiplied by ten) and Trump will receive about one, the remainder.
+Our model relies on a function that is conservative when odds are close and more aggressive when odds are clearly in favor of another party.
 This helps prohibit topline error if one state is further left or right than it should be, and provides a moderating effect that historically has been far more accurate than models like FiveThirtyEight’s or The Economist’s.

 Why do some states have few or no local factors?